COP3530/edugator-content/tries-review/lesson.md

 ## Definition

-A __trie__ (pronounced "try") is an N-ary tree used for string storing and retrieval.
+A __trie__ (pronounced "try") is an N-ary tree used for string storage and retrieval.
 Unlike binary search trees where the node's key dictates its position, in a trie, the position of the node dictates its key.
 Additionally, connections between nodes are defined by individual characters rather than the key.

 ![image](../n-ary-trees/tries/ex1.png)